 Carcinoid syndrome refers to a characteristic set of signs and symptoms including:

-Other possible features include fibrosis (thickening and scarring) of the pleural, peritoneal and retroperitoneal spaces (potential spaces around the lungs, the guts and behind the gut respectively).
+Other possible features include fibrosis and scarring of the pleura (spaces around the lungs), and peritoneal and retroperitoneal spaces of the gastrointestinal tract.

-Pellagra, a condition characterised by dermatitis, diarrhoea and depression, may also occur.
-This is because the carcinoid cells convert the essential amino acid tryptophan into a variety of hormones (see 'What is a carcinoid tumour?'), greatly reducing the conversion of tryptophan into the compound niacin.
-Niacin is a molecule used in wide variety of metabolic reactions and deficiency in it causes pellagra.
+Pellagra, a condition caused by a deficiency in vitamin B3 or otherwise known characterised by dermatitis, diarrhoea and depression may also occur.
+This is because the carcinoid cells convert the essential amino acid tryptophan into a variety of hormones (see section 'What is a carcinoid tumour?').
+By the conversion of trypophan into a variety of hormones, this greatly reduces the conversion of tryptophan into niacin, causing the deficiency.

 Carcinoid tumours affect approximately 2/100,000 of the population.
 Only 10% of these actually cause carcinoid syndrome.
 They tend to present from middle age onwards.